jpowerj/dsps/ch03/03-07-multivariate.md

 Its value is the following: If we prove a result for conditionally independent random variables or conditionally i.i.d. random variables, then the same result will hold for independent random variables or i.i.d. random variables as the case may be.

-Histograms
+# Histograms

-Example
-3.7.19
-Rate of Service.
+## Example 3.7.19: Rate of Service

 In Examples 3.7.5 and 3.7.6, we considered customers arriving at a queue and being served.
 Let Z stand for the rate at which customers were served, and we let X1, X2, . . . stand for the times that the successive customers requrired for service.
 Assume that X1, X2, . . . are conditionally i.i.d. given Z = z with p.d.f.